lasseslips/fft-core/README.md

 ## Number Representation
 As floating-point arithmetic is an expensive operation in hardware, this design opts for fixed-point representation of numbers.
 Fixed-point numbers are represented with a total bit width and a specified number of fractional bits, allowing for efficient arithmetic operations while maintaining a balance between range and precision.
 It can be represented in Q(m.n) format, where m is the number of integer bits (including the sign bit) and n is the number of fractional bits.

 The use of fixed-point arithmetic introduces quantization errors, which can accumulate through the stages of the FFT.
+Addionally, one should note that multiplying two Q(m.n) numbers results in a Q(2m.2n) number, which may require truncation or rounding to fit back into the original format.
+This can introduce further quantization errors, and is especially important in systems where multiple multiplications occur, such as in the FFT.

 ## Design and Implementation
 Two general approaches are clear for implementing the FFT.
 One is an unrolled architecture, where all butterflies and stages are instantiated in parallel, allowing for maximum throughput at the cost of increased resource usage.
 The other is a iterative architecture, where a single butterfly unit is reused across multiple clock cycles to process the FFT in stages, reducing resource usage at the cost of throughput.